dYale/Node-Catapult-Angular-B/README.md

 ## Browserify Middleware

 The most notable part of this app is [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware).
-This package allows for increased modulation, reduction of necessary code, and cleaner repositories.
+This package allows for increased modularity, reduction of necessary code, and cleaner repositories.